 DURING NATIONAL TRUCKING WEEK!

-Look for us at the scales at Headingley on Thursday September 7 for a BBQ with Maxim Truck & Trailer where we will also be handing out refreshments to drivers.
+- Look for us at the scales at Headingley on Thursday September 7 for a BBQ with Maxim Truck & Trailer where we will also be handing out refreshments to drivers.

-Keep your eyes open for a Special Insert in the Winnipeg Free Press on Wednesday September 6 highlighting the importance of Trucking in MB.
+- Keep your eyes open for a Special Insert in the Winnipeg Free Press on Wednesday September 6 highlighting the importance of Trucking in MB.